nehalabbott/instructor-classroom-analysis/README.md

-# 📊 Instructor Classroom Analytics Dashboard
+# Instructor Classroom Analytics Dashboard

 An instructor-oriented analytics project that analyzes classroom activity and student engagement across multiple courses.
-The project provides insights into teaching workload, student participation trends, and assignment difficulty using structured classroom data.

-## 🚀 Project Overview
+## Project Overview

 This project is designed from an instructor’s perspective and focuses on answering questions such as *(similar to Spotify Wrapped)*: